andrew-raphael-lukasik/CacheStrings/README.md

 # CacheStrings
-Specialized <hash,string> storage to ease your fight with all those UI-related memory leaks and GC bumps.
+Specialized generic hashtable to ease your fight with all those UI-related memory leaks and GC bumps.
 You provide hash function, string-formatting method - all in one place (constructor call) - and the rest will be taken care of.
 #
 Use cases:
 - Timers (!)